nurik23/ansible-Install-Intel-NIC-driver/README.md

 # ansible-Install-Intel-NIC-driver

-This playbook installs the Intel NIC driver.
+This playbook installs the Intel NIC driver